MicrosoftDocs/security/compass/incident-response-playbook-app-consent.md

 - The app is configured in a way that makes it seem legitimate.
 For example, attackers might use the name of a popular product available in the same ecosystem.
 - The attacker gets a link directly from users, which may be done through conventional email-based phishing, by compromising a non-malicious website, or through other techniques.
 - The user selects the link and is shown an authentic consent prompt asking them to grant the malicious app permissions to data.
-- If a user selects ‘Accept’, they will grant the app permissions to access sensitive data.
+- If a user selects 'Accept', they will grant the app permissions to access sensitive data.
 - The app gets an authorization code, which it redeems for an access token, and potentially a refresh token.
 - The access token is used to make API calls on behalf of the user.
-- If the user accepts, the attacker can gain access to the user’s mails, forwarding rules, files, contacts, notes, profile, and other sensitive data and resources.
+- If the user accepts, the attacker can gain access to the user's mails, forwarding rules, files, contacts, notes, profile, and other sensitive data and resources.

     :::image type="content" source="./media/incident-response-playbook-app-consent/Permissions.png" alt-text="Example of permissions request":::